So, summer slump. Real problem or fake news? And can we

 I do not sell much from Amazon and so have not noticed an increase in conversions.
 Actually, I lied just then.
 I have not even checked my stats lately.
 Ahem.

-Ok then what should we do during summer slump?
+Ok then what can we do to avoid this slump?

 Well, you could go outside too you know.
 But if that is not an option, and I know it is not an option for lots of bloggers (bad weather, nearby forest fires, sick kids, all of the above) then this would be a great time to finish some projects and cross things off of your list.